Nahue256/WalletAPI/README.md

 ## Areas to improve

-- Data should be moved from tests to an external file.
+- Data should be moved from tests to an external file, coverage could be better.
 - Error handling could be improved.
 - A Seed migration would be useful to have an already working app with data.
 - The ORM is being used with Sinchronize instead of Migrations.